Step-by-Step: How We Built "Bernie the Barber" a Sharp Small Business Website

 Bernie's "concept" site emphasizes seven elements that we consider to be essential for a well-designed, lead-generating, brand-building small business website:

-A Menu That Displays Well on Every Type of Device
+A Page That Displays Well on Every Type of Device

-At least half of all web traffic now comes from phones and tablets.
+Nearly 60% of all US web traffic now comes from phones and tablets.
 But each device has its own capabilities and quirks.

-So how do we be sure that every visitor has a great experience?
+How do we assure that every visitor has a great experience?
 We designed Bernie's site with a responsive, mobile-first approach.
 "Responsive" so that every visitor, whether they're viewing Bernie's site on the smallest phone or the largest desktop, sees all the content in the manner that we intended.
 And "mobile-first" because the page that visitors see on mobile devices is the page that Google indexes for ranking purposes.

-As soon as visitors land on Bernie's page, we want to acknowledge their arrival, thus the animated illustration of Bernie loosening up his scissors.
+As soon as visitors land on Bernie's page, we want to acknowledge their arrival, thus the animated illustration of Bernie -- snip, snip, snip loosening up his scissors.
 And the short but strong headline matches the informal personality of the business cards.

-Just below that is a realistic image of Bernie trimming his son's hair in the "Meet Bernie" section.
+Just below that is a photorealistic image of Bernie trimming his son's hair in the "Meet Bernie" section.
 That adds warmth and authenticity, allowing us to establish a personal connection with visitors.

 A human touch builds trust faster than any tagline can: "Facts and figures tell, stories sell."